Specnr/MultiResetWall/README.md

 6) For wall_scene_name, its pretty self explanetory, just put in the scene name of your wall.
 7) Now, for the password, you can put in a password if you want, and if you use it you can go to `Tools -> WebSockets Server Settings -> Enable Authentication` and then put in whatever password you want.
 Then you can put the same password in the password variable quotes.

 After that it should be working.
-Make a thread in the [Discord](https://discord.gg/tXxwrYw) if you have any issues.
+Make a ticket in the [Discord](https://discord.gg/tXxwrYw) if you have any issues.

 ## Credit